irkenjs/bs2-programmer/README.md

 #install
 ---
 Install [node.js](http://nodejs.org/).
-Then cd to this directory and install dependencies:
+Then cd to this directory and install dependencies **from source**:
 ```
-npm i
+npm install --build-from-source
 ```

 #examples